-To reduce 3D misalignment, this work proposes a new paradigm for normal estimation by modifying the training target.
-The main idea is to adopt a representation that is more sensitive to geometry variation as the training target, thereby enhancing the network’s ability to distinguish and reconstruct geometric details.
+To reduce 3D misalignment, this paper proposes a new paradigm for normal estimation built on a redesigned training target.
+The main idea is to adopt a representation that is more sensitive to geometric variation as the ground-truth signal to be supervised, thereby enhancing the network’s ability to distinguish and estimate geometric details.
 Guided by this intuition, we propose using a \textbf{shading sequence}, defined as the clamped dot product between the normal map and a set of canonical light directions, as the new training target.
 The idea of using a shading sequence is motivated by two key observations.
-First, shading sequences capture geometry variation through brightness variation, while excluding material influences, making them sensitive to only the geometric variations, as illustrated in \Fref{fig:TV}.
-Second, predicting shading sequence given canonical light directions is equivalent to predicting the normal map, as shading sequence can be losslessly converted to the normal map~\citep{yu2010photometric} using an Ordinary Least Square (OLS) solver.
+First, shading sequences capture geometric variation through brightness variations, while excluding material influences, making them sensitive only to geometric variations, as illustrated in \Fref{fig:TV}.
+Second, predicting the shading sequence given canonical light directions is equivalent to predicting the normal map, as the shading sequence can be losslessly converted to the normal map~\citep{yu2010photometric} using an Ordinary Least Squares (OLS) solver.